p-ranav/hypergrep/doc/USAGE.md

 ![filter](images/filter.png)

-NOTE that this is not a glob pattern but a Hyperscan pattern.
+NOTE that this is not a glob pattern but a PCRE pattern.

 The following pattern, `googletest/(include|src)/.*\.(cpp|hpp|c|h)$`, matches any C/C++ source file in any `googletest/include` and `googletest/src` subdirectory.